Pylons/pyramid/docs/narr/sessions.rst

      easily read by both users of your application and third parties who have access to your users' network traffic.

+     To avoid this vulnerability, use TLS to encrypt the network traffic, making it unreadable by third parties.

-   - If you use this sessioning implementation, and you inadvertently create a cross-site scripting vulnerability in your application, because the session data is stored unencrypted in a cookie, it will also be easier for evildoers to obtain the current user's cross-site scripting token.
+   - If you use this session implementation and you inadvertently create a cross-site scripting vulnerability in your application, it will be easier for evildoers to obtain the current user's cross-site scripting token, because the session data is stored unencrypted in a cookie.

+     To avoid this vulnerability, set the argument ``httponly=True`` in the function :func:`~pyramid.session.SignedCookieSessionFactory`, which will hide the cookie from JavaScript.

+     In general cross-site scripting will have full access to the page in question.
+     If there is a form with a CSRF token as a form component on the page, then the token can already be stolen and stealing the cookie is unnecessary.

    - The default serialization method, while replaceable with something like JSON, is implemented using pickle which can lead to remote code execution if your secret key is compromised.

    In short, use a different session factory implementation (preferably one which keeps session data on the server) for anything but the most basic of applications where "session security doesn't matter", you are sure your application has no cross-site scripting vulnerabilities, and you are confident your secret key will not be exposed.
+   Most importantly, always use TLS to encrypt network traffic.

 .. index::
    single: session object